Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 setting CORS info.
 Finally, the interaction is ended with the `HttpServerResponse.end()` method.

-Since that's a lot of stuff to set when finishing up a response, we've provided some `end()` methods for you in the `rest.IRouter` class, which will add a lot of that for you!
+Since that's a lot of stuff to set when finishing up a response, we've provided some `end()` methods for you in the `com.codeforcommunity.rest.IRouter` interface, which will add a lot of that for you!
 A lot of that was done manually in the `handleHome()` method to show what it looks like.

 #### Static Routing